Humanities and Catholic Studies Courses

 James Keating (Theology and Humanities)

-3 Credits, CRN 1919, M 4:00-6:30
+3 Credits, CRN 2257, T 4:00-6:30

 Prerequisites: HUM 175, HUM 325 or HUM 326; open to seniors only, or with special permission of the Director of the Humanities Program.
+Satisfies the Writing II Proficiency of the Core Curriculum.

 This is the required interdisciplinary capstone seminar for the Catholic Humanities minor.
 Themes will vary depending on the instructor and topics chosen by the students.
 Students will complete a substantial writing project designed in consultation with the instructor and requiring integration of prior coursework.
+Satisfies the Writing II Proficiency of the Core Curriculum.

 CTH 480 – Catholic Studies Capstone